Gabriel Arias Preview, Player Props: Guardians vs. Tigers

 Gabriel Arias At The Plate

-- In 10.0% of his games this season, he has homered, and 3.2% of his trips to the plate.
+- Looking at the 72 games he has played this year, he's hit a long ball in seven of them (9.7%), and in 3.1% of his trips to the plate.

+- Arias has picked up an RBI in 12.5% of his games this year, with more than one RBI in 6.9% of his games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.